digitalsputnik/DS-Voyager-controller/Assets/Documentation/ISSUES.md

 * Bug report
 * Feature requests

 Please fill the template as precisely as possible to ensure that it will be taken into development.
+If you currently don't have all the information but would like to inform the development team, assign a "draft" label to the issue.

 ## For testers
 If there is a label "for testing" on an issue, the issue should be fixed in the latest version for testing.
 See "<> Code" and "Releases" for latest pre-release.